-The port State CPCs to verify transhipment authorisations provided to their flag vessels to tranship fish at sea to another vessel.
-Copies of the transhipment declaration may also be requested from the flag States of the donor vessels and where relevant the Secretariat of the relevant RFMO in whose waters transhipments took place.
+The port State CPCs must verify transhipment authorisations provided to their flag vessels to tranship fish at sea to another vessel.
+The port State may also request copies of the transhipment declaration from the flag States of the donor vessels, and where relevant from the Secretariat of the relevant RFMO in whose waters transhipments took place.